-- How did you feel after the seizure did you feel tired, worn out, or need to sleep? - How long was it before you were able to carry on as normal? - Did you notice anything else?
-Visit epilepsysociety.org.uk/recordinginformation-seizures
+- How did you feel after the seizure did you feel tired, worn out, or need to sleep? - How long was it before you were able to carry on as normal? - What else did you, or another person, notice?
+Visit epilepsysociety.org.uk/recording -information-seizures